 SSL Certificates have a key pair: a public and a private key.
 These keys work together to establish an encrypted connection.
 The certificate also contains what is called the “subject,” which is the identity of the certificate/website owner.

 To get a certificate, you must create a Certificate Signing Request (CSR) on your server.
-This CSR creates the private key and a CSR data file that you send to the SSL Certificate issuer (called a Certificate Authority or CA).
-The CA uses the CSR data file to create a public key to match your private key without compromising the key itself.
+This process creates a private key and public key on your server.
+The CSR data file that you send to the SSL Certificate issuer (called a Certificate Authority or CA) contains the public key.
+The CA uses the CSR data file to create a data structure to match your private key without compromising the key itself.
 The CA never sees the private key.

 Once you receive the SSL Certificate, you install it on your server.
 You also install a pair of intermediate certificates that establish the credibility of your SSL Certificate by tying it to your CA’s root certificate.
 The instructions for installing and testing your certificate will be different depending on your server.